AGMAndirko/CLAP/observations.md

 # CLAP project: structured observations

-Here's a list of all the things
+Here's a list of all the things we have mentioned (to be yet filled)

 ## Kuhlwilm & Boeckx (2019) core files
 - We used three versions of the data presented in K&B: